Myanmar executes four democracy activists, drawing condemnation and outrage | Law-Order

 The latest executions close off any chance of ending the unrest in the country, said Myanmar analyst Richard Horsey, of the International CRISIS group.
 "Any possibility of dialogue to end the crisis created by the coup has now been removed," Horsey told Reuters.

 "This is the regime demonstrating that it will do what it wants and listen to no one.
 It sees this as a demonstration of strength, but it may be a serious miscalculation."
-Acting Asia director of Human Rights Watch, Elaine Pearson, said the executions aimed to chill the anti-coup protest movement.
+New York-based Human Rights Watch said the executions aimed to chill the anti-coup protest movement.

-"European Union member states, the United States, and other governments should show the junta that there will be a reckoning for its crimes," said Pearson.
+"European Union member states, the United States, and other governments should show the junta that there will be a reckoning for its crimes," said Elaine Pearson, the group's Asia director.
 "They should demand immediate measures, including the release of all political prisoners, and let the junta know the atrocities it commits have consequences."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)